qiray/SublimeOpenedFiles/README.md

 ## Installation

-You can install this plugin by cloning this repo into your SublimeText Packages directory and rename it to `OpenedFiles`.
+You can install this plugin via [Sublime Package Control](https://packagecontrol.io/)

+Or by cloning this repo into your SublimeText Packages directory and rename it to `OpenedFiles`.

 ## Settings